lorezyra/lorezyra/README.md

 ### 🚀 Current Focus

+* **Zyra.Tech**
+  Founder and lead architect of a cloud consultancy and solutions studio focused on:

+  * Multi-brand AWS Organizations setup and governance
+  * Secure, repeatable brand launches and full lifecycle automation
+  * Development of internal tooling for SSO, domain cutover, and resource provisioning
+  * Emphasis on efficiency, modularity, and compliance for solopreneurs and small teams

 * **RichieBartlett.com**
   Building a modern, serverless blogging and knowledge platform tailored for STEM, entrepreneurship, blockchain, and technology enthusiasts.